Federal CGM Funding

-The eligibility criteria for the ‘CGM Initiative’ announced is available from the NDSS and listed below.
+The eligibility criteria for the Federal CGM Funding announced is available from the and listed below.
 There are 4 key segments who will benefit from this announcement.

 |Category (A)||Category (B)|